rafalop/warewulf/ubuntu-container/README.md

 ## Running the container
 ### Storage requirements
 A persistent volume needs to be supplied and mounted at /vol in the container.
 This is to store logs, and persistent data (eg. warewulf images etc).
 Since it will storage full operating system images, it is recommended this is large - eg. 50G+.
+### Configuration persistence
+The warewulf configuration will be linked from /vol/warewulf/etc back to /etc/warewulf, this way it will be persistent if the container needs to be restarted or moved.
+Other configuration (dhcp, nfs etc) is also on persistent volume or simply taken care of by warewulf.
 ### Required variables
 At a minimum, these vars are required to be set for the warewulf container to operate:
 WW_IPADDR={ip address to serve warewulf on, host ip, or floating ip}